 Below is a video of fascial scar tissue compressing an ulnar nerve.
 It may be difficult to note to the untrained eye, but the nerve hydrodissection is freeing up the ulnar nerve.
 The patient reported a full resolution of pain following the highly-specialized procedure.

 A hydrorelease is virtually the same procedure as a hydrodissection, but involves fascia in and between muscles.
 When viewing areas of pain under ultrasound imaging, fascia thickening is a common theme.
 Instead of two sheets of fascia, a fascial adhesion may involve 5 or 6 layers that are tight and do not move well.
 When multiple areas of abnormal fascial planes exist in an area that causes pain, a hydrorelease procedure may be considered.

 Under ultrasound guidance, the highly trained and experienced physician will inject fluid between the fascial planes to spread them apart and release them.
 The hydrorelease procedure typically involves treating a wide area to reduce fascial tightness.
 The most common areas of a fascial hydrorelease include the neck, trapezius muscles, pec muscles, biceps, forearms, mid and low back, glutes, hamstrings, quadriceps, and calves.
 Quite often fascial release can also be performed for the foot.
 We may recommend equipment, such as a hamstring sleeve after the procedure.

 Similar to hydrodissections, a hydrorelease can offer immediate relief but is best used for long-term treatment.
 More than one hydrorelease session may be needed.

-While hydrodissection and hydrorelease procedures are emerging in the field of musculoskeletal and sports medicine, the concepts are simple, reasonable, and effective.
-The hydrodissection and hydrorelease procedures involve little downtime so our patients can go back to doing what they love as soon as possible.
+While hydrodissection and hydrorelease procedures are emerging in the field of musculoskeletal and sports medicine, the patient specific treatment of fascia is effective when performed by an expert.
+The hydrodissection and hydrorelease procedures involve little downtime so our patients and athletes can go back to doing what they love as soon as possible.